Residential nil rate band: how to use the value of your home to save on inheritance tax

 This article helps you to understand how to use the residential nil rate band to minimise your inheritance tax liability.Read more

 Whether you are a beneficiary or the executor of a will, our team of legal experts will work closely with you throughout the whole estate administration process.
 We will provide you with comprehensive advice and support, carefully taking into consideration the specific requirements of the estate.

-We guide you through applying for a Grant of Probate by dealing with the various forms and paperwork required for both HMRC and the Probate Registry, which can be complex.
-We will also ensure the estate is properly distributed and that you meet all of its obligations.
+We will also guide you through the application for a Grant of Probate by dealing with the various forms and paperwork required for both HMRC and the Probate Registry.
+We will ensure the estate is properly distributed and that you meet all of its obligations.

 If you have been named as an executor of a will, we will work closely with you to establish an accurate list of all of the assets owned by the deceased, both in the UK and abroad, as well as identifying any outstanding debts such as loans, mortgages and unpaid bills.

-Our probate solicitors and legal experts have decades of experience in dealing with all aspects of estate administration.
+Our probate solicitors and legal experts are highly experienced in dealing with all aspects of estate administration.